jonaddams/sign/memory.md

 - API endpoint requirements are identified
 - Implementation schedule is being followed according to plan

+## Current Status Update (April 23, 2025)

+- Project plan is fully documented
+- Component structure for the documents route has been designed and initial implementation is complete
+- DocumentFlowContext and basic multi-step navigation is implemented
+- Step 1 (Document Selection/Upload) with template saving functionality is complete
+- Step 2 (Recipient Configuration) with signer order functionality is implemented
+- Working on adding document expiration dates feature to DocumentSelection step
+- Database modifications for document expiration are in progress
+- API endpoint requirements are identified and being implemented
+- Implementation schedule is being followed according to plan

 ## Nutrient.io SDK Integration

 ### Key Features